x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

   ```

 > [!NOTE]
-> Once this rule is created, users who are using Outlook for iOS and Android with Basic authentication will be blocked.
+> Once this rule is created, Outlook for iOS and Android with Basic authentication users will be blocked.

 3. Ensure your on-premises Exchange ActiveSync maxRequestLength is configured to match your transport configuration's MaxSendSize/MaxReceiveSize: